 Both of the major airlines in Australia, Qantas and Virgin Australia, transport pets with their freight divisions on the majority of their routes.
 The smaller Regional Express (REX) also transports pets.
 With REX, within NSW and Victoria pets are flown as checked baggage, while additional arrangements apply in other states.
 The budget airlines Jetstar and Bonza do not transport pets.

-For more information, see my extensive guide on flying with pets in Australia, or also see my post about importing my dog back into Australia.
+For more information, see my extensive guide on flying with pets in Australia, or also see my post about importing my dog back into Australia

 How to Fly a Dog Around the World

 To fly with your pet around the world isn’t that different to flying with them across a country.
 The main difference is that some airlines have maximum flight durations for pets being allowed in the cabin, in particular some of the US airlines, so pets are more likely to be flown in the hold.
-Some other countries may also require pets to travel in cargo, often with a booking through a pet transport company.

 To find out more about the options available for flying across the Atlantic, read this post about flying a dog from the USA to Europe.
 Also check out this post about the experience for one couple flying their dog from Thailand to Europe.